bansalsparsh/Book_It/README.md

 # BookIt – API Automation Testing Suite

-BookIt is a Java-based room booking simulation demonstrating core SDET skills: test automation, data handling, and test case design using TestNG.
+BookIt is a Java-based room booking simulation to demonstrate core SDET skills: test automation, data handling, and test case design using TestNG.
 It is designed to showcase strong fundamentals in writing isolated, reusable automated test cases and backend logic simulation.

 ## 🔧 How to Run